Skip to main content

 note

-Only those with the appropriate permissions will have access to the Lock button and can update job properties.
-For details about privileges, refer to Required Privileges in the Accessing Daily Job Definition topic.
+Only users with the appropriate permissions can access the Lock button and update job properties.
+For details, refer to Required Privileges in the Accessing Daily Job Definition topic.

 note

-If you do not have the Machine Privilege, then you will not be able to edit the daily job definition.
+Without the Machine Privilege, you cannot edit the daily job definition.

 note

-Changes made to the job properties in the Daily Job Definition will take place immediately.
-If the job has already run, the changes will take effect the next time the job runs.
+Changes made in Daily Job Definition take effect immediately.
+If the job has already run, changes apply the next time the job runs.

 Updating IBM i Job Task Details